 The Wellness Collaborative is very fortunate to have the support of several funders who believe in our approach to building community health.
 Current funding partners include:

-The Collaborative receives funding to support core operations (mainly staffing) from the Betterment Fund, as part of a multi-year grant award spanning 2017-2019.
-Betterment has supported the Collaborative this way for several years, with a separate multi-year grant award that provided support from 2014-2016.
+The Collaborative receives funding to support core operations (mainly staffing) from the Betterment Fund, as part of a multi-year grant award.
+Betterment has supported the Collaborative this way for several years, beginning with a multi-year grant award beginning in 2014.

 Betterment is a philanthropic organization created by the will of William Bingham, 2nd, to support charitable purposes.
 Current grant priorities include education, health, conservation, community support, economic development, and early childhood.

 Funding from this charitable endowment has supported core operations for OCWC across several years, and currently supports our work to advance community awareness of Adverse Childhood Experiences and the important of resilience.